cncf/techdocs/assessments/0008-backstage/backstage-analysis.md

 For every user role:

+**Define use cases**

-**Define use cases**: Define the common use cases for each role.
+Define the common use cases for each role.
 Some typical examples:

 *Administrator*: Installation; deployment; configuration; maintenance; upgrades; extension (plugins); disaster recovery.

 *User (developer)*: Development environment setup; Adding an existing element; creating a new element; creating a template; viewing projects; searching; creating documentation; CI/CD; deploying; reverting a deployment.

+**Write procedures**

-**Write procedures**: For each use case, develop instructional content, including: "happy path" procedures that can be followed by anyone familiar with the product generally; examples; troubleshooting guides; and for new users, tutorials.
+For each use case, develop instructional content, including: "happy path" procedures that can be followed by anyone familiar with the product generally; examples; troubleshooting guides; and for new users, tutorials.

+**Support procedures with conceptual and reference topics**

+Much of the existing documentation can and should be re-used when possible.
+Existing documentation pages should be analyzed by type of content (this analysis has already been done; see the [documentation survey][doc-survey]).
+Pages should be rewritten so that each page serves one purpose: conceptual, task, or reference.
+In some cases this will mean that two pages are extracted from a single existing page.
+Conversely, some pages may prove to be redundant.
+The new, more focused pages can then be reorganized as described below.

 ### Reorganize the documentation site